Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions usefulness for publishing routing patterns but does not explicitly state when not to use or compare to alternatives like llm_import_profile.
-Usage is implied rather than explicit.
+The description implies when to use ('useful for publishing routing patterns') but does not explicitly mention when not to use or provide alternatives like llm_import_profile.
+Context is clear but lacks exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.